gayathribalasubramani/antaeus/README.md

 For now, i will be focussing on writing my first few lines in Kotlin.

 Step 1: Run the app successfully :)
-Step 2: Fetch all PENDING invoices
+Step 2: Fetch all PENDING invoices - created a Rest endpoint Step 3: Create an enpoint to pay an invoice - scope at this point is to just update status of whatever id is passed